 Monthly opisthobranch sampling at the Medes Islands

-Since 2012 we’re conducting regular monthly samplings of opisthobranch molluscs at the Parc Natural del Montgrí, les illes Medes i Baix Ter, thanks to a collaboration agreement between the Natural Park and VIMAR.
+Since 2012 until 2017 we conducted regular monthly samplings of opisthobranch molluscs at the Parc Natural del Montgrí, les illes Medes i Baix Ter, thanks to a collaboration agreement between the Natural Park and VIMAR.

 Studies of populations of different opisthobranch genus in Catalonia

 In collaboration with the Department of Biology at the University of Barcelona we conduct field observations for a series of studies of different opisthobranch genus populations in Catalan waters: